WordCmp.com

 mean (adjective) miserly (adjective)

-approximating the statistical norm or average or expected value (used of persons or behavior) characterized by or indicative of lack of generosity
+of no value or worth (used of persons or behavior) characterized by or indicative of lack of generosity

 having or showing an ignoble lack of honor or morality